Contract reviews before you sign

 It comes down to how you actually work, judged on three tests: personal service (can you send a substitute?), control (does the client tell you how to do the job?), and mutuality of obligation (must they give you work and you take it?).
 If you genuinely operate like a business, your own equipment, multiple clients, real substitution rights, and freedom over how you deliver, you're likely outside.
 We assess your contracts and working practices against these tests and run HMRC's CEST tool to document the position.

-For medium and large private-sector clients, and all public-sector bodies, yes, since April 2021 the client makes the determination and must give you a Status Determination Statement.
-But if your end client is genuinely small (now broadly turnover under £15m, balance sheet under £7.5m, or 50 or fewer employees), the decision stays with your own company.
+For medium and large private-sector clients, and all public-sector bodies, yes.
+Since April 2021 the client makes the determination and must give you a Status Determination Statement (SDS).
+The decision only stays with your own company when the end client is genuinely small, which means it meets two of these three: turnover not more than £15m, balance sheet total not more than £7.5m, 50 or fewer employees.
+It is two of the three, not any single one.
+The thresholds rose on 6 April 2025, but that does not immediately move the decision back to you: client size is based on its last filed accounts and must be met for two years running, so for most existing medium clients the earliest practical effect is the 2027/28 tax year, often later.
 We confirm which rules apply to each engagement so you're not paying tax you don't owe.

 Yes.
 The client must operate a status disagreement process and respond within 45 days with their decision and reasons, if they don't, the determination is invalid and the tax liability can shift back to them.
 Blanket 'inside' decisions made without looking at your real terms are challengeable.
 We help you build an evidence-based case, citing your substitution rights, lack of control and other markers of self-employment.